javascript-tutorial/en.javascript.info/1-js/4-data-types/04-constructor-new/article.md

 let user = new User();
 ```

-Omitting brackets here is not considered a "good style", but the syntax is allowed by specification.
+Omitting brackets here is not considered a "good style", but the syntax is permitted by specification.
 ````

 ## Methods in constructor

 Using constuctor functions to create objects gives a great deal of flexibility.
-The constructor may have parameters that define how to construct the object, what to put in it.
+The constructor function may have parameters that define how to construct the object, what to put in it.

-Let's add a method.
+Of course, we can add to `this` not only properties, but methods as well.

 For instance, `new User(name)` below creates an object with the given `name` and the method `sayHi`: